 Yes.
 The working title was originally going to be Ghostbusters 3: This time they're women!
 So, yeah, the ghostbusters are girls now.
-Horror!
 Run for the hills!!

 I remember once posing for a series of photographs to promote my school Chemistry department.
 The photographer wanted me to ruffle my hair up, pull a goofy grin, put on a lab-coat and cackle like “a mad Scientist”.
 I got a bit uncomfortable and sort of refused.
 I know she wasn’t trying to strike a nerve but the mad Scientist stereotype irks me.

-For one thing, it’s getting to be a little bit out of date now.
+For one thing, it’s a little bit out of date now.
 Jerry Lewis’ Nutty Professor came out in 1963 and when was the last time a horror movie relied on some lunatic in a castle screaming “it’s alive!”
 Even the recent Victor Frankenstein film starring James McAvoy puts an emphasis on humanising the character, returning him to the enthusiastic, if hubristic, genius of the novel.

 A madman is one who doesn’t have a grip on reality or doesn’t understand the implications of his actions.
-Scientists are, ironically, the polar opposite of this.
+Scientists are the polar opposite of this.
 Scientists dedicate their lives to distinguishing reality from fantasy.
 We spend our days analysing, discussing and thinking about what the world is really like and how everything ticks.
 Scientists are concerned with rational thought, clear arguments and logic.
 We are anything but mad.
 Even when it looks like we are.

-Consider Sergei Brukhonenko, a Russian man often described as a “mad scientist”.
+Consider Sergei Brukhonenko, a Russian Biologist often described as a “mad scientist”.
 The experiment he’s most famous for was decapitating dogs and trying to keep the heads and bodies alive separately.
 This does sound like typical mad Scientist territory, but what’s rarely mentioned is why he was doing it.
 He was basically inventing the world’s first heart-and-lung machines in order to help victims of violent accidents.
-He was also trying to see if he could keep living tissue alive in order to give surgeons a better chance at carrying out transplants.
+He was trying to see if he could keep living tissue alive in order to give surgeons a better chance at carrying out transplants.

 Scientists inevitably have to do unusual things because they’re in the business of discovery and by definition discovery = new = unfamiliar = strange.
 So, yes, Scientists and their experiments can come across as weird, but there’s always a purpose to them.
-Scientists don’t spend their lives trying to get things to explode, fizz and bubble (most of the time this is a sign something has gone very wrong) and we aren’t wildly trying to discover things without caring about the consequences, the consequences of our research are the very reason we do it in the first place!
+Scientists don’t spend their lives trying to get things to explode, fizz and bubble (most of the time this is a sign something has gone wrong anyway) and we aren’t wildly trying to discover things without caring about the consequences, the consequences of our research are the very reason we do it in the first place!

 Not only was she the funniest thing in the film, she was confident and full of enthusiasm for what she did.
 But, and this is the key point, all that was beside the point because she was a clear thinker when it came to understanding the principles of Science, she just didn’t particularly care for rules of “the social norm”.